tom-amit/AI-game/report/Report.md

 ## 1. Data Structures

 ### a.
-Board represenation
+Board representation
 We chose to represent the board as two bitboards of size 64 (8*8), one for each player, representing the location of all of a player's pawns:
 https://github.com/tom-amit/AI-game/blob/41eecefe21b54d6bc3d4785c8d976204f289e019/Board.cs#L9-L9
-We also use a byte to represent the location (if it exists) of an en-Passent Opportunity and a boolean to signal whether it even exists in the context: https://github.com/tom-amit/AI-game/blob/41eecefe21b54d6bc3d4785c8d976204f289e019/Board.cs#L14-L15
+We also use a byte to represent the location (if it exists) of an en-Passant Opportunity and a boolean to signal whether it even exists in the context: https://github.com/tom-amit/AI-game/blob/41eecefe21b54d6bc3d4785c8d976204f289e019/Board.cs#L14-L15

 ### b.
 Agent data structures
-The agent essentialy uses a Graph data structure upon which it traverses and only keeps track of the current path to the root and their (all the predecessors) direct children
+The agent essentially uses a Graph data structure upon which it traverses and only keeps track of the current path to the root and their (all the predecessors) direct children

 ### c.
 Move generation
-For each pawn, all possible movements are considered and checked wether they are legal in the current context, moves that are legal are stored and passed on to the caller: https://github.com/tom-amit/AI-game/blob/41eecefe21b54d6bc3d4785c8d976204f289e019/Board.cs#L98-L127
+For each pawn, all possible movements are considered and checked whether they are legal in the current context, moves that are legal are stored and passed on to the caller: https://github.com/tom-amit/AI-game/blob/41eecefe21b54d6bc3d4785c8d976204f289e019/Board.cs#L98-L127

 ### d.
 Terminal move detection